Moxin1986/Perioperative-stroke-risk-tool/README.md

 ## Methodology

 ### Data Source and Model Development
-The risk prediction model was developed using the Nationwide Readmissions Database dataset, a comprehensive multicenter clinical database containing detailed perioperative and outcome data from 2016-2022.
+The risk prediction model was developed using the Nationwide Readmissions Database dataset, a comprehensive unique and powerful database designed to support various types of analyses of national readmission for all patients containing detailed perioperative and outcome data from 2016-2022.
 The model incorporates validated clinical predictors including:

 - **Patient Demographics**: Age (continuous variable), sex
 - **Medical Comorbidities**: Type 2 diabetes, hypertension, history of stroke, carotid stenosis, intracranial atherosclerosis, atrial fibrillation